Florida State Parks - The Country's Best Park System

 John Pennekamp Coral Reef State Park – if you want to discover the underwater world of the Florida keys, this is a great place to start.
 Snorkeling the reef makes this one of Florida’s most unusual parks.
 Just south of Key Largo.

-Oscar Scherer Sate Park – this park is known for birding, biking and camping.
+Oscar Scherer State Park – this park is known for birding, biking, and camping.
 Set in the mid-south Florida portion of Florida below Sarasota.
-If you like hiking, go a few miles northeast from Oscar Scherer to Myakka River State Park.
+If you like hiking, go a few miles northeast of Oscar Scherer to Myakka River State Park.
 This park has a small river running through it which attracts wildlife of all species.
 Both offer plenty of campsites.

 Up along the “Forgotten Coast”, in Wakulla County is one of Florida’s oldest recognized springs at Edward Ball Wakulla Springs State Park.
-An historic lodge and a spring river that ends up in the Gulf of Mexico highlights this destination.
+A historic lodge and a spring river that ends up in the Gulf of Mexico highlight this destination.
 Limited camping, but a great swimming park.
 A lot of history and a rustic place to stay for an evening in an old lodge.

 Not far off Florida’s Spanish Trail in the north part of the state is the Suwannee River State Park.
 If there is a place for the perfect river kayak trip, this is it!
 The Suwannee River runs from Georgia through Florida a couple hundred miles as it joins the Withlacoochee River also originating in Georgia.
 Beautiful views of the river at the park.
 Kayaking for miles.